bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 * The cold storage address -- an alphanumeric string designating the virtual “location” of the funds
 * The “redemption script” -- an additional code needed to access funds, shared by all private keys.

+Technical details: The Glacier protocol reuses Bitcoin addresses.
+See the design document  for a detailed analysis.

 ## Protocol Cost